 Is Catholic Teaching on Sexuality Authoritative OR Just a Suggestion?

 What you’ll find once you break into the pages of Humanae Vitae is Pope Paul VI offering out a big, fat dose of reality to a desperate and confused world.
 He didn’t create new teaching.
 Instead, he took a look at the problems of the world and gave us healthy, faithful guidance through age-old moral law on Christian sexuality and human relationships from the authority given to him by Christ.

 Related Post: “Green, Natural and Authentic Holy Catholic Sex!“

-“Why Humanae Vitae is Still Right”
+“Why Humanae Vitae is Still Right” on Christian Sexuality

 In this post, we’ve asked some direct and difficult questions.
 Through her new book, “Why Humanae Vitae is Still Right” and her earlier 25th-anniversary work, “Why Humanae Vitae Was Right,” Janet E. Smith along with a collection of experts and scholars, set out to answer these all important questions that I can’t even begin to approach.